nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

   </tr>
 </table>

-The system rather than clinical date time for when the consultation was last edited i.e. the date time the consultation was last modified on the source system.
+The system rather than clinical date time for when the consultation was last edited - that is, the date time the consultation was last modified on the source system.

 ### author ###